History of Putnam General Hospital

 Today, the hospital serves as a 25-bed critical access facility to a community that has grown 3 times in population since the hospital first opened.
 The improvements over the years have enhanced our ability to provided professional, quality care with state of the art equipment, excellent support services, and functional departments.

-With over 40 years experience, PGH is proud to be your community health care partner that offers high quality medical care to the Lake Oconee Communities.
+With over 50 years experience, Putnam General Hospital, Navicent Health Partner is proud to be your community health care partner that offers high quality medical care to the Lake Oconee Communities.